Deokishisu/FRLG-Plus/FEATURES.md

 - All Kanto Pokémon, along with select Johto Pokémon (in the Sevii Islands), will be available in one playthrough.
 Most Hoenn Pokémon will still need to be traded for. []
 - Abilities have effects in the overworld ported from Emerald.
 - LGPE-style bonus Premier Balls in shops.
 Buying multiples of ten of any Poké Ball type will give bonus Premier Balls.
+- The Light Ball is held rarely by Pikachu outside of Viridian Forest, making it obtainable without trading.